Xstrata first quarter copper output falls

 Rivals have seen their output hit by wet weather in the first three months but also safety stoppages and strikes, with operators like Anglo coming in below analyst estimates.

-"We saw biggest scope for disappointments in coal, which did not materialize," analysts at Liberum said in a note.
+"We saw biggest scope for disappointments in coal, which did not materialise," analysts at Liberum said in a note.

 While iron ore has become the focus of operations at several of the largest diversified miners, copper and coal account for more than 70 percent of Xstrata's profits and both are key planks of its growth strategy.